dtkb82/Chatty-app/README.md

-React Boilerplate
+My Chatty App
 =====================

 A slack like chat app.
-Using ReactJS
+Using ReactJS.
+Send messages and GIF's to your friends.
+Happy Chatting!:)

 ## Usage